bregman-arie/devops-exercises/README.md

   ON c.Customer_ID = f.Customer_ID <br>
 where c.Customer_ID in (Select Customer_ID from cat_food);

-Although this was a simple statement, the "with" clause really shines is when a complex query needs to be run on a table before joining to another.
+Although this was a simple statement, the "with" clause really shines when a complex query needs to be run on a table before joining to another.
 With statements are nice, because you create a pseudo temp when running your query, instead of creating a whole new table.